jays95jp/MyFramework/README.md

        Uri/*Set argument based on your transformers for example Transformers.URI to Uri, Transformers.BITMAP to Bitmap*/>(){
          @Override
          public void onPhotoResult(Uri uri) {
-           //here is you output based on Transformers Like URI, BITMAP or FILE.
+           //here is your output based on Transformers Like URI, BITMAP or FILE.
          }
        },
        Environment.getExternalStoragePublicDirectory(Environment.DIRECTORY_DOWNLOADS) /*[Option param] this param only use when you have pick image as a file format*/);